 “Now, think of a museum.
 We could make our bedroom the Musée des Beaux-Arts.”

 “I guess.
 I would prefer our bed to walking through museums for hours.”

 “But now think about why we go to museums.”

 “Don’t you think it would affect you if your bedroom had sculptures and paintings of people all around it?
 You’d feel as if everyone constantly surrounds you, even if it’s just a subconscious feeling.
-Imagine if you woke up in the middle of the night because you heard a noise and the first think you saw was a shadow of a man next to the window.
+Imagine if you woke up in the middle of the night because you heard a noise and the first thing you saw was a shadow of a man next to the window.
 You’d panic, yes?
 Or just imagine what it would feel like to have that many eyes, open eyes, looking into your bedroom.
-It must do something to you.
+It must do something for you.
 And to me too, of course.”